pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 - [Wasm Shim](https://github.com/Kuadrant/wasm-shim/): A Proxy-Wasm module written in Rust, acting as a shim between Envoy and Limitador.
 - [Multicluster Gateway Controller](https://github.com/Kuadrant/multicluster-gateway-controller): Provides multi-cluster
 connectivity and global load balancing.
+- [DNS Operator](https://github.com/Kuadrant/dns-operator): A Kubernetes Operator to manage DNS in single and multi-cluster environments.
 - [Kuadrant Operator](https://github.com/Kuadrant/kuadrant-operator/): The Operator to install and manage the lifecycle of the Kuadrant components deployments.